Wilto/thefutureislikepie/_src/blog/pivot-tables-are-magic.md

 ---
+date: 2018-04-23
-title: "Pivot Tables are Magic"
+title: Pivot Tables are Magic
 lede: "For me, working with automated crawl data is about translation: how do I make meaning out of these robot results?
 How do I condense the noisy numbers into a signal—something that provides insights for my strategy and brings my clients along on the journey?"
-img: pivot-tables
+img: /blog/img/headers/pivot-tables.jpg
+alt: Green and white mailboxes numbered one through seven.
 artcredit: Jerry Kiesewetter
 arturl: https://unsplash.com/search/photos/numbers?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText
-date: 2018-04-23
-alt: Green and white mailboxes numbered one through seven.
 ---

 Automated audits are a common, and often crucial, tool in content work—but they’re nearly useless in their raw form: